Blocking ads removes funding from us!

 The built-in speakers are surprisingly good.
 This is particularly noticeable when it comes to portability.
 I didn't have to connect an external speaker via 3,5 mm, but an external system should be used for the home theater setup.
 The speakers are perfectly fine for watching football or a few YouTube videos every now and then, but the lack of pressure with loud sound effects can be heard in movies.

-The XGIMI Horizon Pro has good built-in speakers (picture: TechnikNews)
+The XGIMI Horizon Pro has good built-in speakers (Image: TechnikNews)

-What really impressed me is the volume.
-Of the Projector is very quiet, but can get relatively warm.
+What really impressed me was the noise level.
+The projector is very quiet, but can get quite warm.

 XGIMI Horizon Pro: Conclusion

-The XGIMI Horizon Pro is a very good one Projector for a relatively cheap price.
-The portability, the quality and the software are convincing.
-If you watch a lot of 4K movies and are interested in an affordable and portable solution, then the Horizon is for you Pro a projector for you.
-I noticed negatively the missing Netflix app, which could be a killer for many.
-A certain distance to the wall is also necessary, for a short distance other projectors would be better suited.
+The XGIMI Horizon Pro is a very good projector for a relatively low price.
+The portability, quality and software are impressive.
+If you watch a lot of 4K films and are interested in an inexpensive and portable solution, then the Horizon Pro is a projector for you.
+One negative thing I noticed was the lack of a Netflix app, which could be a killer for many.
+A certain distance from the wall is also necessary; other projectors would be better suited for a short distance.

 Recommendations for you